xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

 It is better than to say "the OS manages virtual addresses and assignments" in the abstract.
 * The extension capabilities are good, but they are not really essential.

-Then another mention in "Paging supervisor":
+Then another mention is in "Paging supervisor":
 > This part of the operating system creates and manages page tables and lists of free page frames.
 > ...
 > The paging supervisor may handle a page fault exception in several different ways, depending on the details: